natdosan/natdosan.github.io/recipes.md

 <iframe src="assets/missingness_fig.html" width=800 height=600 frameBorder=0></iframe>

+We did find however that the missingness of **year_of_review** did depend on **rating** when we did our permutation tests among different columns, as the p-value we encountered was less than the .05 threshold at 0.0

 ## Hypothesis Testing

 ### Recall our question at the start, what is the relationship between the number of ingredients and recipe rating?